cseanburns/personal_knowledge_mgmt/src/5-web-information-retrieval.md

 Then perhaps I find these results too general still.
-For example, let's say I live in Kentucky but Google is showing me a lot of **.gov** sites from other states.
+For example, let's say I live in Kentucky but Google keeps showing me **.gov** sites from other states.
 We can focus on just a smaller branch of the tree.
-E.g., if I wanted to focus only on results for Kentucky, then:
+E.g., if I wanted to focus only on results from Kentucky, then:

 ```
 flu site:ky.gov